mkapur/mkapur.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

-I am currently a graduate student at the School of Aquatic and Fisheries science at the University of Washington in the Punt Lab.
+I am currently a PhD Candidate at the School of Aquatic and Fisheries Science at the University of Washington in the Punt Lab.
 Previously I worked as an Assessment Specialist at the Joint Institute for Marine and Atmospheric Research at PIFSC (NOAA) in Honolulu and completed my MSc at the Hawaii Institute of Marine Biology.
 I have also worked in the Florida Keys and studied at the Smithsonian Tropical Research Institute in Bocas Del Toro, Panama while completing my BSc in Environmental Science at UC Berkeley.